Irritable bowel syndrome (IBS) risk factors

 IBS can affect people of any ages but the symptoms are more likely to appear for the first time in people aged 20-30.

 Studies have shown that people who have a first-degree relative, such as a parent or sibling, with IBS are at increased risk of the condition.
-It's not clear whether the influence of family history on IBS risk is related to genes, to shared factors in a family's environment, or both.
+It's not clear whether the influence of family history on IBS risk is related to genes, or to shared factors in a family's environment, or both.

 Studies have shown an association between IBS symptoms and antibiotics, antidepressants and drugs containing sorbitol.